sharmapala/AdvanceDataScience/ASSIGNMENT/ASSIGNMENT 2 - MIDTERM/MODEL VALIDATION/README.md

-# Model validation using Hyperparameter and Cross validation on Random Forest (Final selected model)
+# Model validation using Hyperparameter and Cross validation on Random Forest (Final selected model) and Final PIPELINE

 ### Hyper parameter
 Basic recipe for applying a supervised machine learning model: